 In addition to verifying that you can repay a loan and that you will repay a loan, lenders also want to know what will happen should something go wrong and you can’t make your loan payments.
 In addition to requiring a little personal skin in the came, collateral gives lenders options in the event you can’t continue to make payments.

-While some closed-door decision making still takes place with some lenders, the new landscape of small business lending has pulled back the curtain and is shining more light on how small business loan decisions are made—making it easier for the borrower who does his or her homework to avoid wasting time with lenders who are unlikely to approve their loan request.
+While some closed-door decision making still takes place with some lenders, the new landscape of small business lending is shining more light on how small business loan decisions are made—making it easier for the borrower who does his or her homework to avoid wasting time with lenders who are unlikely to approve their loan request.
 It also helps small business owners better prepare for the questions they’ll likely be asked when they sit across the desk or talk over the phone with a loan officer.

 As the process continues to become clearer and easier to understand, borrowers will be able to access more of the capital they need to fuel growth and fund working capital needs.

-I'm a Main Street business evangelist and marketing veteran with over 25 years in the trenches, and write about small business financing as an employee at OnDeck.
-I try to make the maze of small business finance accessible by weaving personal experiences and other anecdotes into a regular discussion around one of the biggest challenges facing small business today.
-The opinions expressed are my own and not those of OnDeck.
+Ty Kiisel, a Main Street business evangelist and marketing veteran with over 25 years in the trenches, writes about small business financing as an employee at OnDeck.
+He tries to make the maze of small business finance accessible by weaving personal experiences and other anecdotes into a regular discussion around one of the biggest challenges facing small business today.
+The opinions expressed are his own and not those of OnDeck.